 - Customer Signature on Each Phase of Project

-- Comply with one or more of widely accepted industry standards.
+2. Comply with one or more widely accepted industry standards.

-UL/CSA – The American organization Underwriters Laboratories (UL) and the Canadian Standards Association (CSA) are non-profit making independent organizations, which are responsible for the writing, testing, and certification of product safety standards.
+- UL/CSA – The Underwriters Laboratories (UL) and the Canadian Standards Association (CSA) are independent non-profit organizations responsible for the writing, testing, and certification of product safety standards.

-CE MARK – A visible declaration by the manufacturer (or his representative, importer, etc.) that the equipment which is marked complies with all the requirements of all the applicable European Union (EU) directives
+- CE MARK – A visible declaration by the manufacturer (or his representative, importer, etc.) that marked equipment complies with all the requirements of all the applicable European Union (EU) directives.

-ANSI – The American National Standards Institute is a voluntary membership organization (run with private funding) that develops national consensus standards for a wide variety of devices and procedures.
+- ANSI – The American National Standards Institute is a voluntary membership organization that develops national consensus standards for a wide variety of devices and procedures.